Reel M Inn: History

 The bar closed temporarily in November 2020 during the COVID-19 pandemic.
-The bar opened for the Super Bowl in 2021, and reopened with limited hours on February 27, 2021.
+Reel M Inn opened for the Super Bowl in 2021, and reopened with limited hours on February 27, 2021.
+The business also applied for funding from the Restaurant Revitalization Fund during the pandemic.

-The restaurant was featured on an episode of Hulu's Eater's Guide to the World.
+Reel M Inn was featured on an episode of Hulu's Eater's Guide to the World.